Dharani Mandala Madhyadolage (2022 film)

 Dharani Mandala Madhyadolage is a 2022 Indian Kannada-language crime drama film produced by Omkar Aryaa and directed by Sridhar Shanmukha, starring Naveen Shankar and Aishani Shetty with an ensemble supporting cast.
-Ronada Bakkesh and Karthik Chennoji Rao composed the film's songs and background score while Keertan Poojary has handled the camera and edited by Ujwal Chandra Ghouse Peer and SKS wrote lyrics for the film.

 Premise

 Dharani Mandala Madhyadolage revolves around different people in different situations face their feelings on one fateful night.

 Production

 The film was launched in 2019 and completed shooting in 2021.
 The film's title is based on the folk song "Punyakoti".

 Music

 The film's soundtrack album and score was composed by Ronada Bakkesh and Karthik Chennoji Rao.